DE Lemon Law FAQ

 Does a problem always need to occur four times for a car to be considered a lemon in Delaware?

 Not necessarily.
 If your car is in the shop for an extended period of time in the first year, consecutive or not, we can file a claim under the Law.

 Likewise, if you are experiencing paint problems, the same kind of problem (electrical, water leak in the back versus water leak in the front, front brakes and then back brakes and then front brakes again), or if it is a significant problem that has occurred twice, we welcome you to submit your information for our consideration.
 We handle each case separately and we have made exceptions in the past.

 Does the problem have to repeat itself within the year?

 No. As long as the first repair appears in the first year, we can file a claim.
 Even if the problem does not reoccur for quite a while after that, this still holds true.

 Does mileage play a role in the Lemon Law?

 Not in Delaware.
 It does not matter how many miles you drive your car in the first year, as long as it is covered under the manufacturer's warranty.

-Also, if a dealer misrepresents a car at the time of sale, you may have rights under the Unfair Trade Practices Act.
+Additionally, if a dealer misrepresents a car at the time of sale, you may have rights under the Unfair Trade Practices Act.
 We encourage you to contact us to find out if and how we can be of assistance in these matters.

-Ask away.
-Give us a call at 1-800-LEMON-LAW (1-800-536-6652) 24 hours a day or feel free to e-mail us and we will be glad to get back to you as soon as possible.
+Give us a call at 1-800-LEMON-LAW (1-800-536-6652) 24 hours a day, or feel free to email us, and we will get back to you as soon as possible.